Editor's note: This story has been updated after the second Hickory Bird announced its opening date in a Walmart in North Texas.

 Hickory Bird in Bedford is located a few dozen feet from a new coffee shop inside Walmart called LiftOff Coffee and Tea.
 LiftOff is testing whether Walmart shoppers will stop for a latte on their way into the store, and the slick, new coffee shops have already launched in more than a half-dozen Walmarts — all in North Texas.
 LiftOff and Hickory Bird don't appear to look related, but both companies are owned by parent company United States Hospitality Group (USHG), which Rich explains has "special business relationships" with Walmart.
 Walmart acts as the landlord.

 Rich doesn't have a number of Hickory Birds he wants to open in the next year or two.
-He says he is focused on learning from the first Hickory Bird, which opened in late 2018, and expanding next to Fort Worth.
+He says he is focused on learning from the first Hickory Bird, which opened in late 2018, and next on Fort Worth.

 "If you asked Howard Schultz how many Starbucks he would have built, I don't think the answer would have been in the tens of thousands," Rich says.
 "I don't know where [Hickory Bird] ends, and, candidly, I don't want to know where it ends."